tonethar/IGME-430-Spring-2021/syllabus.md

   - https://giphy.com/gifs/tos-big-hair-poofy-IgGNIfJx7bYHfEV3c8

 ### Zoom Attendance/Participation (10%)
 1 absence = no penalty, 2 = -2%, 3 = -5%, 4 = -10%, 5+ = additional -5% per absence (Yes, at 5+ absences that's a *negative* grade that reduces your overall grade even further. myCourses is able to calculate that).
-You can request to be excused from a class meeting, write us in advance of the meeting.
-If you can't attend class for any reason, always let us know *in advance*.
+You can request to be excused from a class meeting, write me in advance of the meeting.
+If you can't attend class for any reason, always let me know *in advance*.

 ### Policy on Incomplete Grades